basho/basho_docs/CONTRIBUTING.md

         <!-- TODO: Build and link to a reference page that shows off all icons -->

-6. Whether or not to a Table of Contents should be rendered.
+6. Whether or not a Table of Contents should be rendered.

     Defaults to `true`.

-7. Whether or not to the 'Enterprise Only Content' flag should be rendered.
+7. Whether or not the 'Enterprise Only Content' flag should be rendered.

     Defaults to `false`.